 To start keeping bees, you really do not need any other beekeeping equipment.
 Maybe later, but not now.

 When it comes time to harvest your honey, you will probably need some extracting and honey handling equipment.
-This can be expensive so, depending on your area, you might be able to borrow or hire this equipment - or you could try building your own honey extractor.
-Your local beekeeping association is the first place to try - in fact this can be a good starting point for all beekeeping equipment.
+This can be expensive so, depending on your area, you might be able to borrow or hire this equipment - your local beekeeping association is the first place to try.

 Or you could always try building your own honey extractor :)

 If you would like to see more about exactly what equipment is available (and how much each thing costs), visit our store here.